Ghostom998/PhotoCopy/docs/README.md

 Installing the Pics2Word software:

-1. Install Python (Latest version of 3.X series, NOT 2.7).
+1. Install [Python](https://www.python.org/downloads/) (Latest version of 3.X series, NOT 2.7).
 This is a dependency that is required for the program to work and allows us to install pics2word with pip.
 (Pip is a recursive acronym for pip installs packages)

-2. When that is installed, open the command line (or PowerShell) and then type:
+2. When that is installed, open the Terminal / Command Line / PowerShell and then type:

     `$ pip install pics2word`